rogerpadilla/nukak/README.md

 corozo's syntax is inspired in MongoDb, JPA, TypeORM and GraphQL.
 One can simply declare the entities (DTOs), add some decorators to them as metadata, and then start using the (type-safe) JSON syntax to send complex (and auto-sanitized) query-expressions from the frontend/client to the backend/server (like GraphQL allows).

-Most important corozo features are:
+Most important features of corozo are:

 - supports on-demand `populate` (at multiple levels), `projection` of fields/columns, complex `filtering`, `grouping`, and `pagination`.